mit-han-lab/tinyengine/reference/mnist_demo/README.md

 ## Dependency

-- On MacOS: The application needs opencv in order to access your camera.
+- On MacOS: The application needs opencv in order to show images and prediction results.
   - Install opencv
   ```bash
   brew install opencv